 Graduate degrees: M.S.N.; D.N.P.; Ph.D. in nursing

-Graduate certificate: advanced practice nursing
+Graduate certificates: advanced practice nursing; nursing advanced practice

 The College of Nursing is an integral part of the University of Iowa health science campus, sharing in and contributing to teaching, research, and patient care resources that have earned international recognition.
 The University provides an unusually fine setting for nursing preparation because the educational and clinical resources vital to educating nurses are available on or near the campus.
 Faculty and students participate fully in University life and contribute their time, interests, and abilities to the many general and special activities of a major research university.

-Related Certificate or Minor: Aging Studies
+Related Certificate or Minor: Aging and Longevity Studies

 Related Certificate: Informatics